tc39/notes/meetings/2025-11/november-19.md

 RBR: While doing so, we can always align the names.
 I don’t worry about this.
 That should not be a problem.

 CDA: Do we have support for advancing `Object.keys` length to Stage 2?
-You have a +1 from EAO. +1 from Matthieu but frustrated about splitting.
+You have a +1 from EAO. +1 from MHN but frustrated about splitting.
 Do we have any objections to Stage 2?
 Okay.
 Noting we have a little bit of dissent about the naming and the splitting.
 But it sounds like you have Stage 2 for `Object.keysSomething()`.
 Length or count.
 Should be clear for the notes.
 Thanks.
 Yes, applause.
-James noted that the note taking was rather difficult with the quick back and forth.
+JSL noted that the note taking was rather difficult with the quick back and forth.
 So please go back and check your comments for accuracy if you were speaking in the last 15 to 20 minutes, I would say.
 RBR and/or JHD, would you like to dictate summary, key points, conclusion, et cetera?
 You got consensus.
 Stage 2 for object—

 ### Conclusion